tmcoma/tomcat-extension/README.md

 * Installing and Configuring Apache Tomcat instances

 ## Publishing
 There is a VSTS Release Task configured in VSTS which will publish and share this task.
 It has a CI trigger which will publish the extension whenever commits are made to the `master` branch.
+The patch version will be updated automatically via the `Query Extension Version` task.
+You will need to set the `Extension.VersionOverride` variable if you want to bump a major or minor version number.

 You will need to manually update *task* versions for changes to a task to be reflected.
 Presently there is no auto-update of task versions like there is for the entire vss-extension.

 ## See Also
 https://docs.microsoft.com/en-us/vsts/extend/publish/overview?view=vsts